You can add Panels in the user interface or using Python API. This pages describes the Python API. Check how to add panels in the UI.

 Dashboards as code are available in Evidently OSS, Cloud, Enterprise.

-You must first connect to Evidently Cloud, create a Project.
+You must first connect to Evidently Cloud and create a Project.

 Adding Tabs.
 To add a new Tab: